ouyi/ouyi.github.io/_posts/2017-12-23-jekyll-customization.md

 My first paragraph.
 ```

-The rendered TOC will have a bold section header "Contents", which is nice, but
+Note that no empty lines shall be present between the `{:toc}` tag
+and the first paragraph, or else the latter will be not included in the
-it becomes a part of the `post.excerpt` variable, which is not so nice.
+`post.excerpt` variable, which is used for multiple purposes.

-The `post.excerpt` variable is used in the home layout (see also the previous
+First, the `post.excerpt` variable is used in the home layout (see also the previous
 section), to show an excerpt of the post content for each post, in addition to
 its post title.
 That way the post content can be previewed on the home page(s),
 before a reader decides to click the `read more` button which links to the
 complete post content.

+The rendered TOC will have a bold section header "Contents", which is nice, but
+it becomes a part of the `post.excerpt` variable, and consequently shown as a
-Therefore, I had to cut of the extra `Contents` string as follows:
+part of the preview, which is not so nice.
+Therefore, I had to cut off the
+extra `Contents` string as follows:

 {% highlight liquid %}
 {% raw %}